In 2020, Egypt received 3.5 million tourists which is a 70% drop, comparing to 13.1 million in 2019.

 What to do in Egypt?

-One thing is sure, those who choose to visit Egypt during this time will have much of the country to themselves!
-Hotels are only operating at 70%, while most restaurants and cafes are operating at 25%.
-That means that you’ll have much of this country to yourself.
+Those who choose to visit Egypt during this time will have much of the country to themselves.
+Hotels are operating at 70%, while most restaurants and cafes are operating at 50%.

 For those who have always wanted to go inside a Pyramid, now may well be the time.
 In the past, only around 300 people per day divided into smaller groups were allowed in.